Who Do You Invite to a Bridal Shower?

 The Bridal Party

-The maid of honor and bridesmaids make the top of the guest list, especially because they’re most likely the ones throwing the shower.
+First and foremost, the maid of honor and bridesmaids make the top of the guest list, especially because they’re most likely the ones throwing the shower.
 If the bride is ok with having children attend her bridal shower, this group may also include the flower girl and any junior bridesmaids as well.

 Immediate Family